Seasonality in tourism demand

 This analysis from the point of view of the demand side complements another article on seasonality in which the seasonal bias in the tourist accommodation sector is discussed (see article Seasonality in the tourist accommodation sector).

-Nearly one in four trips of EU residents made in July or August
+Nearly one in four trips of EU residents made in July and August

-In August 2016, EU residents made nearly 90 million long trips of at least four overnight stays.
-This represents 18 % of all long trips made through the entire year.
-Looking at the summer season from June to September, more than half of all long trips in 2016 were made during these four months (see Figure 2).
+In August 2017, EU residents made more than 91 million long trips of at least four overnight stays.
+This represents 17 % of all long trips made through the entire year.
+Looking at the summer season from June to September, more than half of all long trips in 2017 were made during these four months (see Figure 2).

-The distribution of short trips over the twelve months was more even.
-June was the most popular month for trips between one and three overnight stays, followed by December.
+The distribution of short trips over the 12 months was more even.
+June was the most popular month for trips between one and three overnight stays, followed by March.

 Summer and Christmas peaks more significant for domestic trips

-In 2016, EU residents made more than 898 million trips in their own Member States (domestic trips) and nearly 309 million trips abroad.
+In 2017, EU residents made more than 920 million trips in their countries (domestic trips) and more than 335 million trips abroad.
 The spread over the twelve months of the year is comparable for domestic and outbound trips (see Figure 3) although the summer and Christmas peaks are more pronounced for the the domestic ones.

 Business trips partly compensate for the weakest periods of personal trips

-On average over the year, business trips represented more than 11 % of all trips made by EU residents.
+On average over the year, business trips represented nearly 12 % of all trips made by EU residents.
 As shown in Figure 4, this share ranged from 18 % in November to 5 % in the main holiday month August.

-Business trips showed a substantially different distribution over the year compared to personal trips, with a monthly variation ranging from just over 7.6 million business trips in August to more than 15 million business trips in September (See Figure 5).
+Business trips showed a substantially different distribution over the year compared to personal trips, with a monthly variation ranging from 8.2 million business trips in August to 16.5 million business trips in March (See Figure 5).

 Europeans spent one third of their tourism nights in July or August

-Looking at national data, July and August were the most popular months for going on holidays for residents of all but three EU Member States: Germany where March was the peak month closely followed by June, Malta (September followed by December) and Romania (December) (See Table 1 and Figure 6).
+Looking at national data, July or August were the most popular months for going on holidays for residents of all but four EU Member States: Denmark, where May was the peak month followed by July, Germany (June followed by March), Malta (September followed by December) and Slovakia (October followed by December) (See Table 1 and Figure 6).
 At EU level, one in eight trips were concentrated in just one month (August).
-This peak was even more pronounced for Greece where the residents preferred August for nearly one in three trips, followed by Bulgaria and Italy where more than one in five trips was made in August.
+This peak was even more pronounced for Greece where the residents preferred August for 30 % of their trips, followed by Bulgaria and Italy where at least 20 % of their residents' trips were made in August.

 Seasonality can also be evaluated by looking at the ratio of the number of trips made during the peak month by those made during the weakest month (See Figure 7).
-Bulgaria came on top with nearly 19 times higher number of trips in August than in February, followed by Greece with 16 times higher number of trips in August than in January.
-Lowest seasonality ratios were found in Denmark and Sweden (both at less than 2.0).
+Greece came on top with nearly 15 times higher number of trips in August than in January, followed by Bulgaria with 6 times higher number of trips in August than in February.
+The lowest seasonality was found in Ireland where this ratio was only 1.8.

 When taking into account the duration (nights spent) rather than the number of trips, seasonality was more pronounced: the peak month for tourism nights of residents of all but two EU countries (Malta and Slovakia) was either July or August (See Table 2 and Figure 8).
-During these two months, EU residents spent one third of all tourism nights spent in 2016, while for the residents of Greece this share was more than 60 %, followed by Italy (above 50 %).
+During these two months, EU residents spent nearly one third of all tourism nights spent in 2017, while for the residents of Greece this share was more than 56 %, followed by Italy (49 %).

-Looking at the age of the tourist, 38 % of all tourism nights in 2016 were spent by Europeans aged 55 or more.
+Looking at the age of the tourist, 20 % of all tourism nights in 2017 were spent by Europeans aged 65 or more.
 Compared with the seasonal pattern of nights spent by the other age groups, these nights were more evenly spread throughout the year.
-The July and August peak was a bit less pronounced (28 % of the entire year's tourism nights, while for the other age groups this share was on average 34 % (see Figure 9).
-People aged 65 or more were more likely to travel during the shoulder season (April to June and September to October, i.e. the months in between the bottom and peak season) (see Figure 9).
+The July and August peak was a bit less pronounced, representing 27 % of the entire year's tourism nights, while for the other age groups this share was on average 34 % (see Figure 9).
+People aged 65 or more were more likely to travel during the shoulder season (April to June and September to October, i.e. the months in between the bottom and peak season).

-At least 40 % of all the nights spent in April, May, June, September, October and November were spent by older tourists aged 65 or more, with May and September reaching 26 % (see Figure 10).
+At least 20 % of all the nights spent in March, April, May, June, September, October and November were spent by older tourists aged 65 or more, with May and September reaching 26 % (see Figure 10).

 Participation of children

-On average over the year, for 22 % of the trips made by Europeans aged 15 or more, the travel group included children aged less than 15 years (see Figure 11).
+On average in 2016, for 22 % of the trips made by Europeans aged 15 or more, the travel group included children aged less than 15 years (see Figure 11).

 Such trips had a significant impact on the overall seasonality of tourism.
 Figure 12 shows their high concentration in July and August, the main school summer holiday months: 32 % of these trips were made during these two months while for trips where no children were participating, this share was 22 %.